Strategic Foundations of the Roman Military Machine

 The Boudican Revolt (60–61 CE): A Test of Roman Resilience

 The rebellion of Queen Boudica of the Iceni nearly ended Roman rule in Britain.
 After Roman officials mistreated the native population, Boudica united tens of thousands of Britons and sacked Camulodunum (Colchester), Londinium (London), and Verulamium (St Albans).
 The Roman governor Suetonius Paulinus, returning from the Anglesey campaign, faced a stark choice.
 He gathered a force of fewer than 10,000 men—mostly legionaries from Legio XIV—and chose a narrow, forested defile for the final battle.
 Roman discipline shattered the larger, disorderly British charge, and Boudica’s army was massacred.
 The revolt taught Rome the importance of good governance: after the uprising, the administration was reformed, and auxiliary recruitment from the local population increased.
-A detailed account of the Boudican revolt illustrates these events.
+A detailed account of the Boudican revolt illustrates these events and the subsequent shift in Roman policy toward more conciliatory rule.

 Key Military Innovations That Enabled Success